-- Covered for children through the age of 17. - Covered once for each missing tooth the entire time the child is on this plan.
+- Covered for children through the age of 17. - Covered once for each of the four sections (quadrants) of the child's mouth, the entire time the child is on this plan.

 These preventive services are not covered

 Plaque control program which includes oral hygiene instruction, dietary instruction and home fluoride kits.